 Since these legacy technologies still do serve a purpose, and it just doesn’t make financial or logical sense to completely get rid of them, they are not completely going away.
 But the savviest companies recognize this as they undergo a digital transformation and look to efficiently balance both worlds.

-Cost-effectively integrating legacy systems with modern applications without disruption is the end goal, and enterprises who do this are able to simultaneously maintain their legacy systems while freely adopting newer cloud services and SaaS solutions, including ERPs, CRMs, and other business-critical applications.
+Creating cost-effective legacy system integrations with modern applications without disruption is the end goal, and enterprises who do this are able to simultaneously maintain their legacy systems while freely adopting newer cloud services and SaaS solutions, including ERPs, CRMs, and other business-critical applications.

-These organizations, then, face an unprecedented need for , comprehensive governance, and business agility to support the critical B2B communications and trading partner processes that drive revenue but also integrate those data flows seamlessly into back-end systems.
+These organizations, then, face an unprecedented need for flexible integration, comprehensive governance, and business agility to support the critical B2B communications and trading partner processes that drive revenue but also integrate those data flows seamlessly into back-end systems.
 There are a few common approaches to achieving the integrations required:

 ► Build the Integration